leowmjw/my-articles/SINARPROJECT/OPENSPENDING/JOINED/Visualize-JoinedUp-Budget-OpenSpending.md

 - We can also use Components like FixMyStreet () that will show the issues reported that can be tied back to .
 For see example of http://www.aduanku.my.

-Other ideas might be to link any issue/questions brought up in the media for the Ministry so navigate the ownership of the problem solving
+embed into a normal in order to enhance comprehension and data exploration

 ## Conclusion

-In conclusion; the source code is very readablar and combine ..
+A "Joined Up" Data Application assembled by composing Components is readable, understandable and can be easily reasoned about; even to a non-technical stakeholder like the Program Officer.

-Do not try to solve any problem direct from scratch.
-A "Joined Up" Data Application can be swiftly assembled by composing a few components: "Ministry Selection and Published Budgets", "Ministry Details", "Budget Details" in various permutation to achieve the particular target.
+The message is clear: Do not try to solve any problem direct from scratch; reuse the available Components and share any new Components created.

-everything with your App; reuse high quality
+The example "Joined Up" Data Application to hold Ministers under Ministry accountable via their Budget; demo-ed the process of swiftly assembling a complete functional app via composing the: **"Ministry Selection and Published Budgets", "Ministry Details", "Budget Details"** Components.